howac115/COMP30022/README.md

 # COMP30022
 Instruction for testing portfolio template:

-1. For testing the template please download "temp1" not "tempHomepage", just ignore "tempHomepage".
+1. For testing the template please download "temp1" not "temp1Homepage", just ignore "tempHomepage".

 2. Please clone 'faker' into your file: npm install --save faker